New iPad models being tested around Cupertino, logs show

 All the usage is from the greater San Francisco Bay area, including Cupertino and nearby locations.
 The usage was also spread across a range of generally popular apps, like games, music, real estate and weather applications.
 Another indication that these could be the new iPads is the fact that they’re all running a mix of the latest beta of iOS (iOS 10.3) and the unreleased version iOS 11.

-The launch of new iPads is important to Apple given the current year-over-year decline in iPad sales.
-As Recode noted in January, iPad sold 13.3 million in iPads, according to its recent quarterly earnings report, generating $5.5 billion in revenue.
+The launch of new iPads is important to Apple, given the current year-over-year decline in iPad sales.
+As Recode noted in January, Apple sold 13.3 million iPads, according to its recent quarterly earnings report, generating $5.5 billion in revenue.
 That represented around a 19 percent drop in units sold, and a 22 percent drop in revenue from the year prior.

 As Fiksu explains, part of the problem is that people don’t upgrade their iPads as often as they upgrade their iPhones.
 In fact, the first four full-size iPad generations and the original iPad mini — all of which launched between 2010 and 2012 — still account for over 45 percent of iPad usage, its trackers show.